iATSPayments/com.iatspayments.civicrm/README.md

 use Agent Code = TEST88 and Password = TEST88 for both Live and Test

-6. For iATS Payments UK Direct Debit: use Agent Code = UDDD88, Password = UDDD888 and Service User Number = 123456789
+6. For iATS Payments UK Direct Debit: use Agent Code = UDDD88, Password = UDDD888 and Service User Number = 123456789 for both Live and Test

 7. Create a Contribution Page (or go to an existing one) -> Under Configure -> Contribution Amounts -> select your newly installed/configured Payment Processor(s) - hit Save